Walkable West Hollywood: Rock ‘n’ Roll Tour

 Distance: 1 Mile/1.6 kilometers

-Back in the 1940s, nightclub Ciro’s was a celebrity hotspot and the preferred haunt of actor Humphrey Bogart’s favorite hangout in the 1940s.
+Back in the 1940s, nightclub Ciro’s was a celebrity hotspot and the preferred haunt of actor Humphrey Bogart.
 The 1960s gave way to It’s Boss, a rock venue known for launching rock band The Byrds.
 Since 1972, however, it’s been The Comedy Store.
-Comics who have graced its legendary stage include Robin Williams, Andy Kaufman, Whoopie Goldberg, Bill Burr, Dave Chappelle, Marc Maron, Ali Wong, Sarah Silverman, Martin Lawrence, and legions more.
+Comics who have graced its legendary stage include Robin Williams, Andy Kaufman, Whoopie Goldberg, Bill Burr, Dave Chappelle, Marc Maron, Ali Wong, Sarah Silverman, Martin Lawrence and legions more.

-A present-day rooftop pool bar and celebrity hangout for rock bands like the Smashing Pumpkins, Guns N’ Roses, The Cranberries, The Who, and many others.
+Now a rooftop pool bar, this swanky space was once a celebrity hangout for rock bands like the Smashing Pumpkins, Guns N’ Roses, The Cranberries, The Who and many others.

 4. Hugh Hefner’s Playboy Club